renatewr/kaldi-hugo-cms-template/site/content/products.md

 ---
-title: Our Coffee
+title: Oslo Bli Ny
 type: products
 page: /products.html
 image: /img/strekk.jpg
-heading: Hva vi kan tilby
+heading: Hva vi kan tilby på Oslo Bli Ny
 description: >-
   Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
 We take coffee production,